The Best Accounting Tools for Remote Teams

 • "In QBO, how do you handle a bank feed with duplicate transactions from a Stripe payout?"

-• "Describe how you'd set up a new vendor and an approval workflow in Bill.com."
+• "Describe how you'd set up a new vendor and approval workflow in Bill.com."

-• "How do you reconcile Ramp data at month-end?
-What's your process for coding uncategorized transactions?"
+• "How do you reconcile Ramp data at month-end?"

-Candidates with genuine proficiency answer these questions with specificity and fluency.
-Candidates who are overstating their experience give vague, hesitant answers or claim they "learned as they went."
+Candidates with genuine proficiency answer with specificity.
+Candidates overstating their experience give vague or hesitant answers.

 Frequently Asked Questions

-The standard modern stack for growth-stage companies: NetSuite or QuickBooks Online (ERP), Bill.com or Ramp (AP), Expensify or Ramp (expense), and Stripe or Chargebee (billing).
+The standard modern stack for growth-stage companies: NetSuite or QuickBooks Online (ERP), Bill.com or Ramp (AP), Expensify or Ramp (expense management), and Stripe or Chargebee (billing).
 The right choice depends on company size, industry, and complexity.

-How do I know if an accounting candidate really knows NetSuite or QuickBooks?
+• How do I know if a candidate really knows NetSuite or QuickBooks?

-Ask ERP-specific scenario questions tied to actual close processes – not generic accounting questions.
+Ask ERP-specific scenario questions tied to actual close processes.
 Genuine proficiency shows up in specific, fluent answers.
 Surface-level familiarity produces vague responses.

-Does MAVI match accounting candidates to specific tools?
+• Does MAVI match candidates to specific tools?

 Yes.
-MAVI's matching process includes tool proficiency as a core assessment dimension.
-Candidates are evaluated on your specific tool stack before being presented – eliminating the mismatch risk.
+Tool proficiency is a core assessment dimension.
+Candidates are evaluated on your specific stack before being presented.

 Typically 60–120 days to full productivity in an unfamiliar ERP.
 Tool-matched hires through MAVI contribute meaningfully in week one and own their processes independently by week three.